Simulated Predictions for HI at $z = 3.35$ with the Ooty Wide Field Array (OWFA) -- II: Foreground Avoidance: VISIBILITY SIMULATION

-The ORT is an offset-parabolic cylinder of length $530 \, {\rm m}$ (North-South) and breadth $b=30 \, {\rm m}$ (East-West).
-OWFA will have $N_A = 264$ antennas each of length $d=1.92 \, {\rm m}$ arranged end to end along the North-South axis of the cylinder (Figure 2 of Paper I).
-We may think of each OWFA antenna as a rectangular aperture of dimension $b \times d$ illuminated by four end to end linear dipoles (Figure 4 of paper I).
-The OWFA visibilities $\visait$ are measured at baselines $\U_a = (a d/\lambda) \, \times \mathbf{\hat{z}}$ for $ 1 \leq a \leq N_A - 1 $, where we use a Cartesian coordinate system which is tied to the telescope with the $z$ and $y$ axes respectively along the length and breadth of the telescope.
-We consider $N_c=312$ frequency channels $\nu_n$ of channel width $\Delta \nu_c=0.125 \, {\rm MHz}$ spanning a bandwidth of $B_{bw} = 39 \, {\rm MHz}$.
-The reader is referred to Table 1 of Paper I for further details of the OWFA specifications.
-Here the label $t = 1, 2, \ldots , N_s$ in $\visait$ denotes distinct measurements of the visibilities each correspnding to a different time stamp.
-Following Paper I, we express the measured visibilities as
+OWFA is a linear array of $N_{\mathrm{A}}$ antennas arranged without any intervening gap along the length of a North-South parabolic cylinder.
+Each antenna has a rectangular aperture of dimension $b \times d \, = \, 30 \, {\rm m} \times 1.92 \, {\rm m}$ illuminated by four end to end linear dipoles (Figure 4 of Paper I).
+The spacing between the centers of two adjacent antennas also is $d$, and we have the smallest baselines $\U_1 = ({d}/{\lambda})\, \hat{\mathbfit{z}}$ where $\lambda$ is the observing wavelength and we adopt a Cartesian coordinate system which is tied to the telescope with the the unit vectors $\hat{\mathbfit{z}}$ and $\hat{\mathbfit{y}}$ respectively along the length and breadth of the cylinder.
+The unit vector $\hat{\mathbfit{x}}$ points perpendicular to the antenna aperture, this direction lies along the celestial equator.

-where $\visai$ refers to model visibilities originating from the sky signal, $g^{(t)}_\alpha$ and $g^{(t)}_\beta$ are the complex gains for the antennas $\alpha$ and $\beta$ respectively, and $\nvisait$ is the additive system contribution noise.
-For the purpose of this work we have assumed that the measured visibilities are perfectly calibrated and we have set the gain values to unity $(g^{(t)}_\alpha = g^{(t)}_\beta = 1)$.